Eligibility quick scan

-- 31 March 23:59 CEST for students who are in need of a visa (non-EU/EEA).
-Register in Studielink before 30 March, see step 3.
+- 31 March 23:59 CEST for students who are in need of a visa (non-EU/EEA) and/or want to apply for UvA housing.
+Register in Studielink and pay the application fee before 30 March, see the next steps.
 (Because of our immigration deadlines we advise students in need of a visa to apply before 1 March)

-- 31 May 23:59 CEST for those students who do not need a visa and will not apply for UvA housing (register in Studielink before 30 May, see step 3)
+- 31 May 23:59 CEST for those students who do not need a visa and will not apply for UvA housing.
+Register in Studielink and pay the application fee before 30 May, see the next steps.

 If you would like to be considered for a scholarship, you will need to have submitted your LLM application (including all required documents) before 1 January.
 The deadline for submitting the intake form for the scholarship and all scholarship related documents is 15 January.

 2. Check entry requirements